HuXin0817/dots-and-boxes/README.md

 5. **License**: Specify the license under which the project is distributed.
 6. **Acknowledgements**: Give credit to the libraries and tools used.
 7. **Contact**: Provide a way for users to reach out with questions or suggestions.

-Make sure to replace placeholders like `yourusername` and `your-email@example.com` with your actual GitHub username and contact email.